 - 1 tsp granulated white sugar

-Add the olive oil to a six quart or larger Dutch Oven and heat the pot on medium high heat until hot.
-The oil prevents the meat from sticking to the bottom of the pot.
+Add the olive oil to a six quart or larger Dutch Oven or stock pot and heat the oil on medium high heat until hot but not smoking.

-Once the pot and oil is hot, add in the stew meat and cook about 10-15 minutes, stirring occasionally in order to cook through.
+Add in the stew meat and cook about 10-15 minutes, stirring occasionally until meat is cooked through and browned.

-Stir well to combine and place the lid on the Dutch oven.
+Stir well to combine and place the lid on the pot.

 Some side items that pair wonderfully with this stew are: crackers, Irish Soda Bread, French bread, cornbread, sourdough bread, a small cheese board with cheese, crackers, olives, and grapes.